-The following discussion is a summary of the material U.S. federal income tax consequences to non-U.S. holders (as defined below) of the purchase, ownership and disposition of our common stock issued pursuant to this offering, but does not purport to be a complete analysis of all potential tax effects.
-The effects of other U.S. federal tax laws, such as estate and gift tax laws, and any applicable state, local or foreign tax laws are not discussed.
-This discussion is based on the Internal Revenue Code of 1986, as amended, or Code, Treasury Regulations promulgated thereunder, judicial decisions and published rulings and administrative pronouncements of the U.S. Internal Revenue Service, or IRS, in effect as of the date of this offering.
+The following discussion is a summary of the material U.S. federal income tax consequences to non-U.S. holders (as defined below) of the purchase, ownership and disposition of our common stock issued pursuant to this offering, but does not purport to be a complete analysis of all potential tax consequences.
+The consequences of other U.S. federal tax laws, such as estate and gift tax laws, and any applicable state, local or non-U.S. tax laws are not discussed.
+This discussion is based on the Internal Revenue Code of 1986, as amended, or the Code, Treasury Regulations promulgated thereunder, judicial decisions and published rulings and administrative pronouncements of the U.S. Internal Revenue Service, or IRS, in effect as of the date of this offering.
 These authorities may change or be subject to differing interpretations.
-Any such change may be applied retroactively in a manner that could adversely affect a non-U.S. holder of our common stock.
+Any such change or differing interpretation may be applied retroactively in a manner that could adversely affect a non-U.S. holder of our common stock.
 We have not sought and will not seek any rulings from the IRS regarding the matters discussed below.
 There can be no assurance the IRS or a court will not take a contrary position regarding the tax consequences of the purchase, ownership and disposition of our common stock.

-This discussion is limited to non-U.S. holders that hold our common stock as a "capital asset" within the meaning of Section 1221 of the Code (property held for investment).
-This discussion does not address all U.S. federal income tax consequences relevant to a non-U.S. holder's particular circumstances, including the impact of the unearned income Medicare contribution tax.
+This discussion is limited to non-U.S. holders that hold our common stock as a "capital asset" within the meaning of Section 1221 of the Code (generally, property held for investment).
+This discussion does not address all U.S. federal income tax consequences relevant to a non-U.S. holder's particular circumstances, including the impact of the Medicare contribution tax on net investment income.
 In addition, it does not address consequences relevant to non-U.S. holders subject to particular rules, including, without limitation:

-- Ÿ U.S. expatriates and certain former citizens or long-term residents of the United States; - Ÿ persons subject to the alternative minimum tax; - Ÿ persons holding our common stock as part of a hedge, straddle or other risk reduction strategy or as part of a conversion transaction or other integrated investment; - \ddot{Y} banks, insurance companies and other financial institutions; - Ÿ real estate investment trusts or regulated investment companies; - Ÿ brokers, dealers or traders in securities; - Ÿ "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax: - Ÿ S corporations, partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes; - Ÿ tax-exempt organizations or governmental organizations; - Ÿ persons deemed to sell our common stock under the constructive sale provisions of the Code; - Ÿ persons who hold or receive our common stock pursuant to the exercise of any employee stock option or otherwise as compensation; and - Ÿ tax-qualified retirement plans.
+- Ÿ U.S. expatriates and certain former citizens or long-term residents of the United States; - Ÿ persons subject to the alternative minimum tax; - Ÿ persons holding our common stock as part of a hedge, straddle or other risk reduction strategy or as part of a conversion transaction or other integrated investment; - Ÿ banks, insurance companies and other financial institutions; - Ÿ real estate investment trusts or regulated investment companies; - Ÿ brokers, dealers or traders in securities or currencies; - Y "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax; - Ϋ́S corporations, partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes, or investors in any such entities; - Ÿ tax-exempt or governmental organizations; - Ÿ persons deemed to sell our common stock under the constructive sale provisions of the Code; - Ÿ persons who hold or receive our common stock pursuant to the exercise of any employee stock option or otherwise as compensation; - Ÿ persons for whom our stock constitutes "qualified small business stock" within the meaning of Section 1202 of the Code; and - Ÿ tax-qualified retirement plans.